 - enhance the light effect by letting light bounce off the ridges of the thick oil paint brushstrokes when the painting is viewed.

 - may attract the viewer to more interesting light sections of your painting.

 To learn more about using thick oil paint and other brushwork techniques

-To learn more about how you can use thick oil paint and brushwork to enhance the quality of your painting, see the Brushwork lessons in Workshop F of the Virtual Art Academy Apprentice Program.
+To learn more about how you can use thick oil paint and brushwork to enhance the quality of your painting, see the Brushwork lessons in our year-two online painting class.
+Workshop F of the Virtual Art Academy Apprentice Program.